0xbinder/0xbinder.github.io/content/posts/android-challenge-post-board/index.md

 private static String scriptPath;
 ```

-Now let's try to execute some commands and see. we have to call `WebAppInterface.postCowsayMessage()` with the message as the command we need to be injected.
+Now let's try to execute some commands and see. we have to call `WebAppInterface.postCowsayMessage()` with the message as the command we need to be injected since we can execute javascript in our app.
 Let's craft our payload.

 Hmtl code